-GE requirements are set forth in the University Core section of this catalog.
-Beyond this and the more detailed listing in the current class schedule, the recommended source of information and advice about GE requirements is the individual college advisement center.
+General Education requirements are set forth in the University Core section of this catalog.
+Beyond this and the more detailed listing in the current class schedule, the recommended source of information and advice about General Education requirements is the individual college advisement center.
 The college advisement centers, together with the University Advisement Center (2500 WSC), provide assistance with registration, graduation requirements, policies and procedures, fields of study, changes of major, appeals, and many other aspects of academic life.
 The General Education Office (350 MSRB) regularly consults with each advisement center on issues related to GE.

 General Education promotes the university forum assemblies, which are designed to complement specific GE components of the University Core or the idea of liberal education itself.
 A forum speaker may be nominated by any member of the university community (student, faculty, or staff).
-Nomination forms, as well as information on previous speakers, may be found on the University Forums website.
+Nominations are evaluated by the Forum Committee, comprising faculty and student representatives, which recommends speakers to the university administration.

 In an ongoing effort to strengthen the GE offerings in the University Core, General Education is engaged in faculty development projects and provides grants for course development and enhancement.
 It also oversees faculty teaching awards for excellence in general education (including honors GE courses): the Alcuin Fellowships and the General Education Professorships.
 General education courses are taught by faculty from throughout the university, and General Education works closely with the colleges in a collaborative effort to foster a strong and engaging GE offering within the University Core.